 3. T. H. Stone Memorial St. Joseph Peninsula State Park

 A visit to T. H. Stone Memorial St. Joseph Peninsula State Park is in order when you explore Port St. Joe.
 Hurricane Michael caused tremendous damage to the area in October of 2018, but fortunately, the south part of this state park is currently open.
 You can kayak, paddleboard, swim, snorkel, and search for shells on the beach.
 This area is also very popular for bird enthusiasts, as there are many beach-nesting birds along the coastline.

 For up-to-date information about the park, stop in at the Gulf County Welcome Center upon your arrival into town.
 You can easily spend a whole day in this park as there is so much to see and do.

-4. Explore The St. Joseph Bay Buffer Preserve
+4. St. Joseph Bay Buffer Preserve

 The St. Joseph Bay Buffer Preserve is home to bald eagles and other birds that frequent the area.
 The visitor center offers information and history about the area.
 There are also numerous multi-use trails for hiking, biking, horseback riding, birding, and, of course, photographers.
 This area offers fantastic wildlife viewing opportunities.